constellation-daq/Constellation/docs/operator_guide/howtos/firewalls.md

 firewall-cmd --reload
 ```

-Again, making this setting permanent requires the additional the `--permanent` argument for `firewall-cmd`.
+If this setting should be made permanent to also prevail after a reboot of the machine, the `--permanent` argument has to be passed to `firewall-cmd`.

 Alternatively, these settings can also be made for individual zones.
 More information can be found in the [firewalld documentation](https://firewalld.org/documentation/zone/).